DjangoGirls/tutorial/en/django_orm/README.md

 ### Create object

-This is how you create a new Post object in database:
+This is how you create a new Post object in the database:

 {% filename %}command-line{% endfilename %}
 ```python